Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 Starring: Roy Thinnes, Kent Smith

 Is It Must-Watch Sci Fi TV?
-Not necessarily, but worth a look for one of the first shows following the alien invasion theme.
+Not necessarily, but worth a look as one of the first shows following the alien invasion theme.

 Cancelled Too Soon?
 Yes.
 This show bowed at mid-season in January of 1967 and initially pulled decent numbers, but those slipped notably by the end of its first year.
 ABC considered replacing Roy Thinnes as the show’s lead because they did not feel he was very likeable.
 That didn’t happen, but the show went through some behind the scenes shakeups during its second season and was shuffled around the schedule.
 The ratings continued to decline and ABC decided to ax The Invaders after only a season and a half.